Data and Downloads

 Statistical areas are used by economists and Federal agencies to measure economic activity.
 For the most part the geographic boundaries identify where a preponderance of the people live and work, earn and spend.
 The major criteria for determining the boundaries are commuting patterns of the populace.

-To download the 158 page OMB Bulletin 15-01, which provides the county composition of all statistical areas, click here.
+To download OMB Bulletin 17-01, which provides the county composition of all statistical areas, click here.

 Statistical Area Maps